shokru/rstats/pages/R_Memo.md

 a &lt;- b

-means that the software will put value b inside variable a.
+means that value b will be assigned to variable a.

 1 - BASICS
 ----------